markphilpot/markphilpot_com_gatsby/content/blog/2021/04_anime_spring_first/index.md

 ![](banners/cramer.jpg "ew1920")

 From the creator of [Shigatsu wa Kimi no Uso (Your Lie in April)](https://anilist.co/anime/20665/Shigatsu-wa-Kimi-no-Uso/) comes a soccer anime!
-I think I've read the first volume of the manga so I'm a little oriented to the characters -- but both the manga and the anime share the same disorienting character introductions, so if you struggle with that, you're not alone.
+I think I've read the first volume of the manga so I'm a little familiar with the characters, but both the manga and the anime share the same disorienting character introductions, so if you struggle with that, you're not alone.

 I'm not going to lie (*no pun intended I swear*) -- the character designs invoked a deep visceral reaction from me (it's the eyes... the eye's will haunt me forever!)